“I am there in the midst of them.” Matthew 18:20

 Gathering Two or Three

 Jesus’ words in Matthew 18:20 reflect what every Jewish man (and many women) knows from the Torah, specifically the book of Deuteronomy which talks about disputes within the church.
-Since all Jewish men were required to memorize the Torah (that’s the first five books of the Old Testament, and yes, all of it), they would have instantly understood what Jesus was referring to.
+Since all Jewish men were required to memorize the Torah (the first five books of the Old Testament, and yes, all of it), they would have instantly understood what Jesus was referring to.